• Menu

 Black bear at the Wild Animal Sanctuary.
 Photo by James M

-In populated areas, like Rocky Mountain National Park, it is advised to always keep your food stored appropriately as bears have a highly sensitive nose that can smell food up to five miles away.
+It’s always advised to keep your food stored appropriately as bears have highly sensitive noses that can smell food up to five miles away.
 Do not leave it in your tent or around your campsite unsupervised.

 Birds